 After hearing about Liverpool’s transformation as a European City of Culture and knowing about my own great, great grandfather’s journeys to Liverpool as a sea captain in the mid-1800’s, I added the city to my English itinerary.
 I also saw that there was a Turner, Twombly and Monet show at the Tate Liverpool that I wanted to see.
 I was really amazed by the renovated city core with great old buildings and equally great new architecture.
-It was designated an UNESCO World Heritage Site in 2004, as an example of a commercial port at the time of Britain’s greatest global significance.

 I hope you agree, that Liverpool is a great place to visit.
 Our top list of things to see and experience include: